 Setting up as a sole trader is the most popular way of starting up a new business in the UK.
-Especially common amongst those going into business on their own for the first time, starting your business as a sole trader has a number of advantages, which must be set against the disadvantages of the sole trader business model and the advantages of operating your business as a limited company.
+It’s especially common amongst those going into business on their own for the first time.
+Starting your business as a sole trader has a number of advantages.
+These must be set against the disadvantages of the sole trader business model and the advantages of operating your business as a limited company.
 The positives about being a sole trader are:

-As a sole trader, you’re in full control of your business, in the ultimate sense “your own boss”.
-You don’t need to consult other directors or shareholders, take account of their views or compromise your own vision for the business, meaning you can develop it exactly as you choose.
+As a sole trader, you’re in full control of your business, in the ultimate sense ‘your own boss’.
+You don’t need to consult other directors or shareholders, take account of their views or compromise your own vision for the business.
+You can develop it exactly as you choose.

 2 Operational flexibility